lmm588/landing-page/README.md

 # landing-page
-landing page project for TOP
+landing page project for TOP - demonstrates flexbox knowledge and some intermediate css/html